 The SMC_TLVs Present field when set to value 1 in indicates that the SMC_TLVs field is present in the Message Content field.
 A value of zero indicates absence of the SMC_TLVs field in the Message Content field.

 The Start and End Slot Indexes Present field when one indicates that both the Block index field and the Round Index field are included in the Responder Detail List elements or are not included when the Block and Round Index Present field value is zero.

+The Starting Block Index Present field when one indicates that the Staring Block Index is included in the Message Content field or is not included when the Starting Index Present field value is zero.

+The MMS Ranging Mode Configuration Present field when one indicates that the MMS Ranging Mode Configuration field is included in the Message Content field or is not included when the MMS Ranging Mode Configuration Present field value is zero.

 Note to editor: Add a new subclause at the end of 10.38.10.3 Common message fields